jallmo/A-level-Anki-Flashcards/README.md

-# A-level-Anki-Flashcards
+# A-Level Anki Flashcards
-  welcome to the anki flashcards that helped me get all A*s in my A-levels and I hope they help you do the same (:
+These are the Anki decks I used to get A*A*A* at A-level.
+They’re now free to use, tweak, and improve – hope they help you smash your grades too 🙂